Lagerstroemia indica (Crape Myrtle)

 Flower/Leaf Bud DescriptionSmall, solitary, sessile, oblong, with a slight elbow at the base of the bud.
 It is closely appressed along the stem, with two acute ciliate scales.

-Fruit DescriptionA broad spherical ellipsoidal, six valved dehiscent capsules containing small, winged seeds.
+Fruit DescriptionBroad spherical, ellipsoidal, six valved dehiscent capsules containing small, winged seeds.
 It is dark brown in colour and 1 cm in diameter.
 The capsule stays on the branch of the shrub throughout winter.

-Colour DescriptionThe flowers display a range of colours from red to rose colours, the cultivars varying from purple, white, pink, mauve, and lavender.
-The leaves upon emerging display a light green colour with hints of yellow to red tint, then maturing into a deep green.
-During the autumn the leaves turn to vivid colours of yellow, orange, and red.
+Colour DescriptionThe flowers display a range of colours from red to rose colours-- the cultivars varying from purple, white, pink, mauve, and lavender.
+The leaves upon emerging, display a light green colour with hints of yellow to red tint, before maturing into a deep green.
+During autumn the leaves turn to vivid colours of yellow, orange, and red.
 The exfoliating bark ranges in different colours of grey on the outer bark and browns on the inner bark.
 The seed capsule is a dark brown in colour.

 Texture DescriptionIt has a medium texture throughout all seasons.